 How does the program work?

 The Nebraska Loan Repayment Program is a local-state matching fund program to assist local entities serving shortage areas to recruit and retain health professionals.
 There is a “community participation” application that the local entity must complete and submit and a “health professional” application that the health professional must complete and submit.
-Both applications, along with the health professional’s documentation of government and/or commercial educational loans must be received by the Rural Health Advisory Commission in order to be considered for the loan repayment program.
+Both applications, along with the health professional’s documentation of government and/or commercial educational loans must be received by the Office of Rural Health in order to be considered for the loan repayment program.
 Incomplete applications will not be accepted.

 The local entity must agree to provide a local match (up to $30,000 per year for three years) and monitor the health professional’s practice in the shortage area.
 The local match may come from any source and is paid into the State cash fund.
 The State will match the local entity’s funds (up to $30,000 per year for three years) and make payments to the health professional quarterly after verifying practice in the shortage area.
 The health professional cannot serve as the local entity and be self-monitored.

 Communities must do their own recruiting, using the availability of loan repayment as a recruiting tool.
 Communities are urged to develop practice opportunities that offer a group practice environment with call-sharing, coverage, and other professional support.

 The health professional must agree to a three-year practice obligation and accept Medicaid patients.
 Leaving a shortage area prior to completing the 3-year practice obligation will result in the health professional repaying 150 percent of the funds received through the program at 8 percent interest from the date of default.

 A three-year practice obligation and the amount of loan repayment awarded based on several factors including but not limited to the availability of state funds, the date the complete application was received, the weekly practice hours in the shortage area, and the amount of local match.